percona/postgresql-docs/docs/solutions/postgis-deploy.md

               $ sudo dnf module enable llvm-toolset
               ```

           3. Enable the codeready builder repository to resolve dependencies conflict.
-For Red Hat Enterprise Linux, replace the version of the operating system in the following commands respectively.
+For Red Hat Enterprise Linux 8 and derivatives, replace the version of the operating system in the following commands respectively.

             === "RHEL 9"